NavadeepGaneshU/MCU_Dev/TI_MCU/README.md

 1] First time debugging will take forever!
 Please hold on.
 If this process is interrupted, project file is going to be ruined.\
 2] Never have special characters or blank spaces in project directory path or name.\
 3] Concerns have been raised that having WinAVR installed in your PC may cause debugging issues in MSP430 (Assembly code specifically)\
-P.S - I had the same issue and spent hours together unit finally found someone saying this over TI forum.
+P.S - I had the same issue and spent hours together until finally found someone saying this over TI forum.